Estimated reading time: 5 minutes

 Asia Exchange is a Finnish company providing study abroad opportunities in Asia Pacific for students from all around the world.
 Want to get travel tips and new blog posts straight to your inbox?
 Subscribe to our monthly newsletter!
 If you have any questions about studying abroad, feel free to contact us!
 We’ll get back to you as soon as possible.

-This article was written by Siam student Maike!
+This article was written by Siam University student Maike!